guilhermetrindade/guilhermetrindade/README.md

 ### How about me 🚀

+- 🌏 I'm a Brazilian developer!
+- 🧐 I'm 20 years old!
+- 🎓 I'm in the last semester of college.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I'm currently learning JavaScript.
-- 👯 I’m looking to collaborate on WEB Projects
+- 👯 I'm looking to collaborate on WEB projects.
-- 🤔 I’m looking for help with API (development)
-- 💬 Ask me about Peshawar (Tech's spike)
+- 💬 Ask me about hardware, games and Animes.
-- ⚡ Fun fact: If I'm not found here, I'll most probably be hiking!
+- ⚡ Curiosity: if I am not found here, I will probably be eating! 😋
-- 😄 Pronouns: him/he

 ---